andrewmcwatters/andrewmcwatters/README.md

 [Learn more →](https://www.andrewmcwatters.com)

-I have contributed to open source for 13 years.
+I have contributed to open source software for 13 years.

 I am in approximately the 93th percentile (PR=0.937) of open source contributors by followers when compared